Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 1. If a minor incident was reported, the person who received the information must take the following steps:

-    1. Report the fault to incident management system
+    1. Report the fault to Manager/TL
+    2. Manager/TL will create an incident in PagerDuty
-    2. inform persons who were involved in the incident, as well as , about the incident treatment process
+    3. inform persons who were involved in the incident, as well as , about the incident treatment process
-    3. analyze the cause of the incident
+    4. analyze the cause of the incident
-    4. take corrective actions to eliminate the cause of the incident
+    5. take corrective actions to eliminate the cause of the incident

-3. For office automation systems, ICT assets, application systems (services) and network infrastructure, the TL, or an appointed deputy, will record the incident in a log book.
+3. For office automation systems, ICT assets, application systems (services) and network infrastructure, the TL, or an appointed deputy, will record the incident in PagerDuty.

-## Treating **Major**** Incidents**
+## Treating Critical Incidents

-1. In the case of major incidents that could disrupt activities for an unacceptable period of time, an incident response process, which may be part of the Business Continuity Plan activation, will be invoked.
+1. In the case of critical incidents that could disrupt activities for an unacceptable period of time, an incident response process, which may be part of the Business Continuity Plan activation, will be invoked.

-    1. Report the fault to incident management system
+    1. Report the fault to Manager/TL
+    2. Manager/TL will create an incident in PagerDuty
-    2. inform persons who were involved in the incident, as well as , about the incident treatment process
+    3. inform persons who were involved in the incident, as well as , about the incident treatment process
-    3. analyze the cause of the incident
+    4. analyze the cause of the incident
-    4. take corrective actions to eliminate the cause of the incident
+    5. take corrective actions to eliminate the cause of the incident

 ## Learning From Incidents

-1. TL or SA must review all minor incidents every three months, and enter recurring ones, or those which may turn into major incidents on the next occasion, in the Incident Log.
+1. TL or SA must review all minor incidents every three months, and enter recurring ones, or those which may turn into major incidents on the next occasion, in the PagerDuty.
-2. TL or SA must analyze each incident recorded in the Incident Log (identifying type, relatedness, and cost of incident) and, if necessary, suggest preventive or corrective action.
+2. TL or SA must analyze each incident recorded in the PagerDuty Incident Log (identifying type, relatedness, and cost of incident) and, if necessary, suggest preventive or corrective action.

 ## Disciplinary Actions